 We have also recently announced Enphase Energized AC Modules with IQ, which utilize our sixth generation microinverters and will be produced through our AC module partnerships with LG and Jinko Solar, among others.
-We expect Enphase Energized AC Modules to be available in the U.S. in the second quarter of 2017.
+We began shipping Enphase Energized AC Modules in the U.S. in the second quarter of 2017.